The-Cloud-Dev/scratch2py/README.md

 # Unfollows a user based on the username.
 s2py.toggleCommenting()
 # Toggles comments for your profile.
-s2py.postProfileComment('User','content', 'parent_id(optional)','commentee_id(optional)')
-# See s2py.postStudioComment for param info.
-Enter the username and the content to post a comment on a profile.
 s2py.getMessages()
 # Gets your messages and returns the JSON.
 ```